kanoke-inkanoke-in

 Closed: Mondays and Tuesdays

-* Hours may change without notice — please check announcements before visiting
+* Hours may change without notice — please check our website before visiting

 Please contact us by email